AdobeDocs/experience-manager-learn.en/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/content-migration/content-transfer-tool.md

 ---
-title: Content Migration using Content Transfer Tool - Moving to A… (Titles should be no more than 60 characters)
+title: Content Migration using Content Transfer Tool
 description: Learn how Content Transfer Tool helps you migrate content to AEM as a Cloud Service from AEM 6.
 version: Cloud Service
 topic: Migration, Upgrade